When is the best time to form a business?

 A corporation can generally choose its fiscal year.
-So instead of accounting from January through December, it can account for income and pay taxes on a year from, for example, July 1 through June 30.
+So instead of accounting from January through December, it can account for income and pay taxes on a fiscal year from, for example, July 1 through June 30.

-What are the advantages of incorporating?
+What are the advantages of forming a business entity?

-What are the disadvantages of incorporating?
+What are the disadvantages of forming a business entity?